 What is a gated community (and how to live in one)

 Though gated communities are meant to establish privacy for members, there isn’t much mystery as to what these developments are.
-A gated community is a collection of homes that are accessible only to residents and their guests.
+A gated community is a collection of homes that is accessible only to owners and their guests.
 The neighborhood is surrounded by walls or gates.
 There may be one or two entrances.
-Some communities have a guard booth with security staff to ensure only those with authorization pass the gate, while others use an automatic gate that owners can open with a key card, passcode or remote control.
+Some communities have a guard booth with security staff to ensure only those with authorization get past the gate, while others use an automatic gate that owners can open with a key card, passcode or remote control.

 Most gated communities have a name and a clear geographic definition, as marked by the barriers that control access to the neighborhood.
 Gated communities exist across the United States; some are very intimate while others are quite large.